elliotherriman/website/writing.md

 *On bright minds, and the end of all things.*

+A short work of linear interactive horror fiction.
 Available on [Steam](https://store.steampowered.com/app/1431420/10mg_Cover_Me_In_Leaves/) and [itch.io](https://elliotherriman.itch.io/cover-me-in-leaves).
-This one's paid, so feel free to contact me if money's a little tight, or you're interested in this for portfolio reasons!

 ---